 Karl Singporewala is an architect, sculptor and co-director at Barbara Weiss Architects.
 A graduate of De Montfort University Leicester and the University of Brighton, where he was nominated for an RIBA Silver Medal, he completed his Part III training at the Bartlett, UCL, becoming a member of the RIBA.

 Karl joined BWA following ten years at Ian Ritchie Architects Ltd (iRAL).
 During his early career as part of the iRAL team, he worked and led on a number of large international projects in Ireland, Kazakhstan, Turkey and Malta, as well as in the UK, ranging widely in scale from masterplans to unique sculptures.
-These include the King Solomon Academy (grade II* listed), the Farsons Old Brewhouse & Trident Business Park in Malta (grade II listed), the masterplan for the Greenwich Old Royal Naval College (a scheduled ancient monument), Sussex House in Covent Garden for the Mercers Livery/Shaftbury plc, and the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at UCL - the latter winning over 10 international awards, including British Construction Industry (BCI) Major Project of the Year Award 2016 and the RICS Innovation Award 2017.
+These include the King Solomon Academy (grade II* listed), the Farsons Old Brewhouse & Trident Business Park in Malta (grade II listed), the masterplan for the Greenwich Old Royal Naval College (a scheduled ancient monument), Sussex House in Covent Garden for the Mercers Livery/Shaftsbury plc, and the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at UCL - the latter winning over 10 international awards, including British Construction Industry (BCI) Major Project of the Year Award 2016 and the RICS Innovation Award 2017.

-A recipient of numerous personal architectural prizes and accolades for his design work, Karl was voted ‘One of the UK’s Young Creative Heroes’ by Channel 4 and received the Nagoya University Excellence in Architecture award for his thesis project.
+A recipient of numerous personal architectural prizes and accolades for his design work, Karl was voted in 2007 as ‘One of the UK’s Young Creative Heroes’ by Channel 4 and received the Nagoya University Excellence in Architecture award for his thesis project.
 In 2014 his artwork also won the 'People's Choice' HIX Art Award.